NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M10-Gettingstarted.md

 Welcome to your AI-900: Microsoft Azure AI Fundamentals workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience.

-# Lab 05: Extract data from documents in Azure AI Foundry portal
+# Lab 05: Extract data from documents in Microsoft Foundry portal

 ### Overall Estimated timing: 30 Minutes